edwinksl/do-slack-slash/slack_slash.md

 ## Step 3 — Test Slack Slash Command

-Visit your development Slack team and type `/slash` in any channel.
+Visit your development Slack workspace and type `/slash` in any channel.
 You should see the following response:

 ![Slack slash command is successful!](https://i.imgur.com/TiHgJer.png)